What is an NDIS plan?

 - the information you’ve prepared, including your NDIS planning booklet and carer statement

-- information or reports from your child’s health professionals, therapists or teachers
+- information or reports from your child’s health professionals, therapists or teachers, if you have them

-- proof of your identity – for example, a passport and driving license
+- proof of your identity – for example, a passport and driver licence

 - your bank account details if you’re considering self-managing some or all of your child’s NDIS funding

-- a support person if you’ve decided you want one, like a family member, friend or advocate
+- a support person if you want one, like a family member, friend or advocate

 - any questions you have about the process.

-- ask about your family routines, the things your child enjoys and the things your family does together
+- your family routines, the things your child enjoys, and the things your family does together

-- ask about your main concerns and the reasons you want support
+- your main concerns and the reasons you want support

-- discuss supports and services that can help to achieve your child’s NDIS goals, including mainstream and community services
+- all the supports and services that can help your child work towards their NDIS goals

-- talk with you about whether you want the plan to include funding for a support coordinator or specialist support coordinator and whether the plan should include this
+- funding for a support coordinator or specialist support coordinator and whether the plan should include this

-- talk with you about options for managing your child’s NDIS funding and help you choose the option that best suits your family.
+- options for managing your child’s NDIS funding and which option best suits your family.

-At the end of the planning meeting, your early childhood partner, LAC or NDIA planner will explain what happens next.
+At the end of the planning conversation, the NDIS representative will explain what happens next.

 4. Your child’s NDIS plan is approved and you get the plan

-When your child’s NDIS plan is approved, you’ll get a copy of the approved plan via the myplace portal within 24 hours.
+Once the NDIA has approved your child’s NDIS plan, you’ll get a copy of the approved plan via the myplace portal within 24 hours.
 You’ll also get a copy in the mail within 7 days.

-If you disagree or are unhappy with the supports funded in your child’s NDIS plan, you can ask for a review.
+If you disagree with the supports funded in your child’s NDIS plan, you can ask for a review.

 After the planning meeting: what happens next?

-Most NDIS plans for children go for 12-24 months before they have a scheduled review.
-The scheduled review of your child’s plan reassessment date to let you know it’s coming up.
+Most NDIS plans for children go for 12-24 months before they’re reassessed.
+You’ll be contacted around 3 months before your child’s plan reassessment date to let you know it’s coming up.
 The plan reassessment is a good chance for you to think about:

 - how well the plan is meeting your child’s needs

-- whether your child’s circumstances have changed in the last year.
+- whether your child’s situation has changed in the last year.